bishopZ/Frame.js/readme.md

 	var listOfAjaxObjects = [ {}, {}, ... ]; // an array of objects for $.ajax
 	$.each(listOfAjaxObjects, function(i, item){
 		Frame(function(nextFrame){ // a custom callback name must used here
-		// this allows the ajax response objects to cascade to the next Frame (waterfall) item.complete = nextFrame;
+		// this allows the ajax response objects to cascade to the next Frame (called a waterfall) item.complete = nextFrame;
 			$.ajax(item);
 		});